Notice to attend the Annual General Meeting

-1. Election of a Chairman for the Meeting
+1. Election of a chairman of the meeting

 5. Determination whether the meeting has been duly convened

-6. Presentation of the Annual Report and the auditor’s report, as well as the consolidated financial statements and the auditor’s report for the Group.
+6. Presentation of the annual report and the auditor’s report, as well as the consolidated financial statements and the auditor’s report for the Group.
+In connection therewith: